Idaho Dims The Lights For One Of The Best Night Skies Anywhere

 In a high mountain valley in central Idaho over 6,000 feet in elevation, the last hint of a glow from sun fades in the western sky.
 The conditions are perfect as Steve Botti, an astronomy enthusiast and city councilman for the tiny town of Stanley, holds his sky quality meter to the heavens.
 There are no clouds, and the moon has dipped behind the craggy Sawtooth Mountains as he assesses the darkness of the sky with the little device that looks like a pager.

-His arm extended and his head snugly wrapped in a beanie, Botti says, "A reading of 21.75 or higher is considered by the Dark-Sky Association to be exceptionally dark."
+His arm extended and his head snugly wrapped in a beanie, Botti says, "A reading of 21.75 or higher is considered by the dark sky association to be exceptionally dark."

 On a clear night here you can see the purple cloud of the Milky Way stretched across the sky.
 The rare sight is possible because people are making an effort to keep the night sky dark.
 Dark enough, they hope, to earn a seal of approval from the International Dark-Sky Association.

-Botti pushes a button and the device momentarily pauses, then, several computer beeps sound.
+Botti pushes a button and the device momentarily pauses; then, several computer beeps sound.
 A number in red appears on the small machine's display.
 "21.76!"
 Botti announces.

-With the darkest dark being 22 magnitudes per square arcsecond, the sky just outside of town is pristine.
+With the darkest dark being 22 magnitudes per square arc second, the sky just outside town is pristine.
 The region surrounding the outpost would be part of a proposed Central Idaho Dark Sky Reserve — the first of its kind in the U.S.

-Botti's been leading the charge for the Idaho reserve for two years.
+Botti has been leading the charge for the Idaho reserve for two years.
 Standing under the sea of twinkling stars, he says to get a similar view, you'd have to travel — far.

 "Well, there's a dark sky reserve in Namibia in southern Africa, which is very remote," he says.
 "It's a desert region, no cities close by."